 - ¿Dónde están los baños? – Where are the restrooms?

-In addition to these phrases, here are some Spanish words that may be useful in this situation.
+In addition to these phrases, here are some words that may be useful in this situation.
 Remember that you can combine the words below with the expressions and questions you learned in the previous section.

 Spanish | English |